Descendants (2015 film): Home media

-Descendants was released on DVD on August 18, 2015.
-According to The Numbers, the domestic DVD sales are $18,241,833.
+Descendants was released on DVD on July 31, 2015.
+It was the fifth-best-selling home-video release of August.
+By the end of 2015, the physical release had grossed about $11.5 million.

 Reception

 Critical reception

 Descendants received positive reviews from critics.
 Isabella Biedenharn of Entertainment Weekly gave the film a "B" grade, saying "... plot isn't really the point.
 The fun is in the roll call...
 It's no High School Musical, but the songs are catchy, and the junior villains are worth rooting for."
 Tisha Mae Eaton of Moviepilot.com stated, "It's a movie that definitely had the feel of a Disney classic with a modern twist and I highly recommend it."
 Alex Reif of LaughingPlace.com gave it a score of 4.5 out of 5 saying, "...
 I highly recommend this to any Disney fan, if for no other reason than to see what they've done with the characters, the Hocus Pocus references, and Kristin Chenoweth's Maleficent which is closer to the animated character than Angelina Jolie's portrayal."
 Brian Lowry of Variety called it "... a playful and tuneful TV movie, exhibiting much higher ambitions than, say, the Teen Beach franchise."
 By contrast, Amy Amatangelo of The Hollywood Reporter gave it a mixed review, calling it "High School Musical meets Once Upon a Time.
 It smartly ushers little girls who have grown up watching Disney movies into the tween audience and is an idea so ripe for merchandising that the Disney Store is already chock-full of Descendants costumes, dolls and T-shirts."
 She called the story "flimsy", but singled out the performances of Chenoweth, Najimy, Robinson and Jobrani.